notofonts/noto-docs/src/miniarticles/NotoTraditionalNushu.md

 # Noto Traditional Nushu

-Noto Traditional Nushu is a Traditional design intended for general use for the Nüshu script and for Latin.
+Noto Traditional Nushu is an unmodulated design in multiple weights for the Nüshu script, with a calligraphic skeleton and a compact appearance.
+It is suitable for longer texts, especially those set in medium font sizes, and for headlines.

-It contains 872 glyphs and 2 OpenType features, and supports 472 characters from the Unicode blocks: Nushu, Basic Latin, CJK Unified Ideographs.
+Noto Traditional Nushu contains 872 glyphs, 2 OpenType features, and supports 472 characters from 3 Unicode blocks: Nushu, Basic Latin, CJK Unified Ideographs.

 ## Supported writing systems